Jazz Aviation: Economy Class

+In May 2024, Jazz and Expliseat announced that it will be retrofitting 25 Dash 8-400s with TiSeat 2V seats, replacing the NextGen interior.

 Onboard services

 All Jazz flights operating for Air Canada offer a complimentary hot and cold beverage service as well as sweet or savoury snacks, with alcoholic beverages available for purchase.
 On flights over 90 minutes, Jazz operates a buy on board service for Air Canada called Air Canada Bistro offering snacks for purchase.
 On flights three hours and fifteen minutes or more in duration, sandwiches are added to the buy on board offering.
 Only major credit cards are accepted for payment on board.